 First established in 1996, and incorporated in 1997, the Cobra Car Club of WA fired up to form an organisation where members and enthusiasts could support and promote the Shelby Cobra Legend.
 To compliment this, the club provides a forum for like minded people to get together and discuss their cars in great depth, always willing to assist fellow builders complete their projects.

-In 2016 we celebrated 20 years, and the club has grown to include nearly one hundred members.
-There are 75 registered Cobras (at May 2021) and many more under construction.
+In 2021 we celebrate 25 years, and the club has grown to include 100 members.
+There are 77 registered Cobras (at August 2021) and many more under construction.
 The club has developed a family friendly club structure that generally caters for people with a passion for the Shelby Cobra.

 WHAT DOES THE CLUB DO?